ResearchStack/ResearchStack/README.md

 allprojects {
     repositories {
         jcenter()
-        maven { url "https://jitpack.io" } // for MPAndroidChard dependency, not on jcenter yet
+        maven { url "https://jitpack.io" } // for MPAndroidChart dependency, not on jcenter yet
     }
 }
 ```